Are Whole Life Insurance Polices Worth The Cost?

 Here's how a LIRP works and what it offers:

-• Premium Payments: You pay premiums for your life insurance retirement plan, and a portion of that payment goes into a cash value savings account.
-This account can grow over time, tax-deferred.
+Premium Payments: You pay premiums for your life insurance retirement plan, and a portion of that payment goes into a cash value savings account, allowing it to grow tax-deferred.

-• Cash Value: There is no limit to how much you can contribute to your policy.
-You have the option to overfund your cash value to allow your money to grow at a faster pace with a higher return in the future.
-You can take out a loan against your cash value any time you need to make a larger purchase.
+Cash Value: There is no limit to how much you can contribute to your policy.
+You have the option to overfund your cash value for higher returns in the future, or you can take out a loan against your cash value.

 KEY BENEFITS